SagarMaheshwary/mvc-php/readme.md

     //Unset/remove a session value.
     Session::unset('key');

-    //set a session value the will be available for the next request also known as a flash value/message.
-Don't specify the second argument if you want to retrieve the flash value.
+    //set a session value the will be available for the next request also
+    //known as a flash value/message.
+Don't specify the second argument if
+    //you want to retrieve the flash value.
     Session::flash('key','value');

     //Destroy the session.
     Session::destroy();

-    //Setting the previous Uri is defined in the Session class and can be access publically.
+    //Setting the previous Uri is defined in the Session class and can be access
+    //publically.
 Note that this is just the URI not the complete URL.
     Session::getPreviousUri();
 ```
 Cookie class is also stored in app/Core/Support directory.
 Here are the available methods: